 Examples of Threats with Threat Sources Taken into Consideration

-ISO 27001 defines Vulnerability as” weakness of an asset or control that can be exploited by one or more threats.”
+ISO 27001 defines Vulnerability as the” weakness of an asset or control that can be exploited by one or more threats.”
 The vulnerability can also be defined as a flaw or weakness in system security procedures, design, implementation, or internal controls that could be accidentally triggered or intentionally exploited and result in a security breach or a violation of the system’s security policy.
 The vulnerability can be a flaw or weakness in any aspect of the system.
-Vulnerabilities are not merely flaws in the technical protections provided by the system.
-Significant vulnerabilities are often contained in the standard operating procedures that systems administrators perform, the process that the help desk uses to reset passwords or inadequate log review.
-Another area where vulnerabilities may be identified is at the policy level.
+Vulnerabilities are not merely flaws in the technical protection provided by the system.
+Significant vulnerabilities are often contained in the standard operating procedures that systems administrators perform, the process that the help desk uses to reset passwords, or inadequate log review.
+Another area where vulnerabilities may be identified as at the policy level.
 For instance, a lack of a clearly defined security testing policy may be directly responsible for the lack of vulnerability scanning.
 Here are a few examples of vulnerabilities related to contingency planning/ disaster recovery: